cs-190/t3-BAM/instructions.md

 ## Each team member must create a github account.

+## I tried to get your files from Brian's public_html, if they are wrong let me know.

 # Once github account is created go to: http://goo.gl/forms/W9QJ4tVYA5

 ### Once invited you will clone repo by: